LiKenun/instacart-market-basket-analysis/README.md

 ![Screenshot](https://user-images.githubusercontent.com/65802312/147992569-0664b770-4dd4-45dc-829f-6c164bfcc1d2.png)

+### How it Works

+#### Mining

+The transactions data set is mined using the Apriori algorithm, an algorithm originally proposed by Rakesh Agrawal and Ramakrishnan Srikant in September 1994.
+The Apriori algorithm scans the transactions for frequent item sets (e.g.: bacon, egg, and cheese) and generates a set of *association rules*.
+Using these rules, an application can predict the likelihood of some items (*consequents*) being included in a transaction if some other items (*antecedents*) have already been included (e.g.: *bacon* and *egg* predicts *cheese*).

+#### Making Predictions

+To make predictions from the mined association rules, this application creates a set trie, mapping sets of antecedent items to sets of consequent items.
+When a list of antecedent items is provided as input, the set trie is queried for all sets which are subsets of the list, returning a set of consequent item sets which are then sorted by likelihood of inclusion.

+#### Text Queries

+For text query inputs, this application create a set trie mapping sets of words from the product name to products.
+When a text query is provided as input, the set trie is queried for all sets which are supersets of the query terms, returning a set of products which are then sorted by frequency in the transaction data.
+To reduce the memory usage of the set trie, words with the same root forms are collapsed into a single lemma and common stopwords are stripped out.
+Thus, *Chocolate Covered Strawberries* and *Strawberry Yogurt* are reduced to {*chocolate*, *cover*, *strawberry*} and {*strawberry*, *yogurt*} respectively—four unique words in total instead of five.

+This application takes care of typos and near-matches by performing fuzzy text matching.
+During start-up, it initializes a graph structure (provided by a library) with all the words found in the product names.

+#### Predictive Text Queries

+When both antecedent items and text query terms are provided, the application intersects the two sets of results.
+Thus, the suggestions given are all products which match the text query and have the highest likelihood of being included based on the antecedent items.

 ### Libraries/frameworks

+This project was made possible with some great libraries:

 * [Efficient-Apriori](https://github.com/tommyod/Efficient-Apriori) for mining the data set
 * [Natural Language Toolkit (NLTK)](https://www.nltk.org/) to perform dimensionality reduction on product names